JacobMonks/Software_Notes/Airflow/Apache_Airflow.md

 2. waiting - ExternalTaskSensor

 To view all DAG dependencies on the Airflow dashboard, you can click on the DAG, hover over "Browse", and select "DAG Dependencies".

+## Pausing, Deactivation, and Deletion
+Using the UI or API, DAGs can be paused and unpaused.
+When a DAG is paused, any currently running task is completed and all downstream tasks are put in a state of "Scheduled".

+DAGs can also be deactivated by removing them from the DAGS_FOLDER.
+The metadata and run history for this DAG will be maintained, and it can be added back into the DAGS_FOLDER to be reactivated.
+This cannot be done using the UI or API.

+Using the UI or API, you can also delete DAGs.
+However, if it is not removed from the DAGS_FOLDER, the scheduler will be able to find it again, so deleting the DAG only deletes its metadata and run history.

+So if you wish to fully remove a DAG from the processes, you must do 3 steps:

+1. Pause the DAG via UI or API.
+2. Delete the metadata via UI or API.
+3. Remove it from DAGS_FOLDER.

+## DAG Runs
+DAG Runs are instances of a DAG being executed.
+Each DAG Run is separate, so you can have multiple DAG Runs at the same time using the same DAG.
+This allows for parallelism.

+DAG Runs will be given a status after all of its tasks have a finished status (success, failed, or skipped).
+DAG Runs will have one of two states after completing:

+1. Success (if all leaf nodes' states are either "success" or "skipped")
+2. Failed (if any leaf node state is either "failed" or "upstream_failed")

+### Data Interval
+Each DAG Run has an assigned "data interval" that reprsents the time range it operates in.
+A dag with schedule = "@daily" will have a data interval starting from 00:00 and ending at 24:00.

+DAG Runs are usually scheduled to run after the data interval has ended to ensure it is able to collect all the associated data.
+The "logical date" denotes the time that the DAG Run's data interval begins, not when it actually executes.

+This means that a DAG will only run after a full interval has passed the "start_date".

+### Re-running DAGs
+If you ever need to run a DAG an additional time, or the original run failed, Airflow has options that allow you to get back on track:

+1. Catchup
+2. Backfilling
+3. Re-run tasks.

+By default, the scheduler will make new DAG Runs for every interval that has not been run since the last data interval (or has been cleared).
+This is known as CATCHUP.

+If your DAG is not limited to specific intervals, you can turn Catchup off when defining the DAG:

+    import pendulum
+    import datetime
+    from airflow.models.dag import DAG
+    from airflow.operators.bash import BashOperator

+    with DAG(
+        dag_id = "tutorial",
+        default_args = {
+            "depends_on_past" : True,
+            "retries" : 3,
+            "retry_delay" : datetime.timedelta(minutes = 3)
+        },
+        start_date = pendulum.datetime(2025,1,1, tz = "UTC"),
+        schedule = "@daily",
+        description = "A simple tutorial DAG",
+        catchup = False,
+    )

+In the above DAG, with Catchup set to False, the scheduler will only execute a DAG Run for the previous day, after midnight on the day it was activated.

+If Catchup is set to True, the scheduler will create a DAG Run for each interval since 1/1/2025 that has passed, and they will execute sequentially.

+Let's say a DAG start_date is 12/1/2020, but someone wants to execute a DAG Run on data from the previous month.
+This is called BACKFILLING, and it can be done using CLI commands:

+Ex.

+    airflow dags backfil \
+        -- start-date START_DATE \
+        -- end-date END_DATE \
+        dag_id

+When tasks fail during a scheduled run, you can fix the problem and clear it for the scheduled date.
+Clearing it will reset the "max_tries" to 0 and set the task instance state to None, prompting the scheduler to re-run it.

+Re-run options:

+- Past - All instances of the task before the most recent data interval.
+- Future - All instances of the task after the most recent interval.
+- Upstream - The upstream tasks in the current DAG.
+- Downstream - The downstream tasks in the current DAG.
+- Recursive - All the tasks in the parent and child DAGs.
+- Failed - Only the failed tasks in the most recent DAG Run.

+You can clear tasks using CLI commands:

+Ex.

+    airflow tasks clear dag_id \
+        --task-regex task_regex \
+        --start-date START_DATE \
+        --end-date END_DATE

+This will clear all tasks that match the regex for the specified dag_id and time interval.